yotewach/ragemp/README.md

     <td><img src="https://github.com/brazucas/ragemp/raw/master/demo/demo4.png" width="300px"/></td>
 </table>

-# Histórico
+# Historical

-##### Sobre o Brazuca's
+##### About Brazuca's

-O Brazuca's é um servidor de jogo de uma modificação do jogo Grand Theft Auto: San Andreas chamado SA-MP (San Andreas Multiplayer), que permite que qualquer pessoa crie seu próprio servidor do jogo e outras pessoas possam jogar nele, utilizando uma API fornecida pelos desenvolvedores do mod.
-Mais informações em http://sa-mp.com.
-O Brazuca's surgiu em 2006 e passou por altos e baixos, até que em meados de 2014 passou a ficar praticamente sem jogadores.
+Brazuca's is a game server from a Grand Theft Auto: San Andreas game modification called SA-MP (San Andreas Multiplayer), which allows anyone to create their own game server and others to play on it using a provided API by the developers of mod.
+More information at http://sa-mp.com.
+Brazuca's started in 2006 and went through ups and downs, until mid-2014 it was almost without players.

-O RageMP (Modificação do jogo GTA: V, que basicamente segue a mesma ideia do SA-MP) é a aposta do Brazuca's para continuar sendo um servidor de GTA popular, nosso objetivo é oferecer a melhor experiência de jogo possível, tanto para jogadores casuais como hardcore.
+RageMP (GTA: V Game Modification, which basically follows the same idea as SA-MP) is Brazuca's bet to remain a popular GTA server, our goal is to provide the best possible gaming experience for both casual players. as hardcore.

-##### Porque não o GTA Network?
+##### Why not GTA Network?
-Nós iniciamos um projeto lá, mas depois de alguns meses houve um anúncio basicamente dizendo que o GTA Network seria integrado ao RageMP.
+We started a project there, but after a few months there was an announcement basically saying that GTA Network would be integrated with RageMP.

-##### Expectativas
+##### Expectations

-Nós não daremos dicas, anúncios ou data de lançamento enquanto o servidor não estiver completamente jogável.
-Tudo relacionamento ao desenvolvimento do servidor estará disponível apenas nesse repositório do GitHUB, sinta-se a vontade para fazer um fork ou "watch" no projeto.
+We will not give tips, announcements or release date until the server is fully playable.
+All server development relationships will only be available in this GitHUB repository, feel free to fork or "watch" the project..

-##### Código-Aberto?
+##### Open Code?

-Nós manteremos o código aberto até o anúncio oficial da abertura do servidor, ou até mesmo depois disso.
+We will keep the open source until the official server opening announcement, or even after that.

 ##### Objetivo inicial

-A primeira versão do servidor irá contemplar o RPG e os Minigames, nossa ideia, diferente de como era no SA-MP, é manter o servidor online 24/7 no mesmo modo de jogo.
+The first version of the server will include RPG and Minigames, our idea, unlike SA-MP, is to keep the server online 24/7 in the same game mode..

-##### Posso entrar no time de testes?
+##### Can I join the testing team?
-Atualmente nosso time de testes está cheio.
+Currently our testing team is full.

-##### Posso entrar no time de desenvolvimento?
+##### Can I join the development team?

-Claro! o projeto é de código aberto e qualquer um pode contribuir, basta fazer um fork e pull requests.
+Of course! the project is open source and anyone can contribute, just fork and pull requests.

-# Abrindo o servidor local
+# Opening the local server

-1. Faça clone do projeto.
+1. Clone the project.
-2. Faça uma cópia do arquivo ```conf.json.dist``` para ```conf.json```.
+2. Make a copy of the `` `conf.json.dist``` file to` `` conf.json```.
-3. Abra as portas 22005/udp e 22006 no seu firewall.
+3. Open ports 22005 / udp and 22006 on your firewall..
-4. Baixe e instale o Docker: https://docs.docker.com/install/
+4. Download and install Docker: https://docs.docker.com/install/
-5. Crie um arquivo chamado ragemp.yml com o seguinte conteúdo:
+5. Create a file called ragemp.yml with the following content:
     ```
     version: "3.2"